blmalone/website/docs/zkvm/developer-guide/annotated-guest-code.md

 All of the guest functionality is described in the [`guest` module] of the [`risc0-zkvm` Rust crate].

 ## A Slightly More Complex Example
-To see guest code for a zkVM application that involves host-guest communication and journal commitments, check out the [factors demo], where the [guest] receives two inputs from the [host] and commits their product to the [journal].
+To see guest code for a zkVM application that involves host-guest communication and journal commitments, check out the [Hello World demo], where the [guest] receives two inputs from the [host] and commits their product to the [journal].

 [guest]: ../key-terminology.md#guest
 [guest code]: ../key-terminology.md#guest